ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Expected Result:**
 - Form not submited
-- Required fields apear with a red outline
+- Required fields appear with a red outline

 **Actual Result:**
 - Form not submited
-- Required fields apear with a red outlinen
+- Required fields appear with a red outlinen

 **Status:** PASS

 ---

-### TC-04: Submiting form filling the fields with a big a mount of characters
+### TC-04: Character limit validation on all text fields

 **Description:** User cannot successfully submit the registration form because one of the requiered fields allows to be filled with infinite characters